bepronetwork/web-network/docs/GITHUB-GATEWAY.md

 It's necessary configure the default branch and repository, for ocasion no have others repositories registred these. `master` is a default branch.

-This repository will be registered and available on only default network.
+This repository will be registered and available only for the default network.

 ```text
 # .env